 Karel Svolinský (January 14, 1896 – September 16, 1986) was a significant Czech painter, printmaker, illustrator, typographer, stage designer and university lecturer.
-Today’s post is Winter by Karel Svolinský in 1948 and it is in honor of the weather getting cooler and December’s 1st day.
+Today’s post is Winter by Karel Svolinský in 1948, in honor of the weather getting cooler and December’s 1st day.

 They are just lovely, wouldn’t you agree?

-I love how they illustrate some of the Czech folk art traditions of the Winter Solstice holidays.
+I love how they illustrate some Czech folk art traditions of the Winter Solstice holidays.

-The maidens are quickly moving with the foods.
+The maidens are quickly moving with the food.

 The fruits and nuts have been hung outside the window to feed our little friends in nature who may otherwise have a difficult time finding food in the snow.

-Apples, pears, nuts and berries fill desserts with their sweet aromas filling the entire house.
+Apples, pears, nuts, and berries fill desserts with sweet aromas filling the entire house.

 If it were 1948 and we were living in the Czech countryside, these are the scenes we’d be living and the traditions we’d keep.

-It may be 50+ years later, but we still hold many Czech traditions in our home, mostly based around music, food and stories…
+It may be 50+ years later, but we still hold many Czech traditions in our home, mostly based on music, food, and stories…

 Winter is upon us.

-Take this quieter time to enjoy that which matters most, family and your loved ones.
+Take this quieter time to enjoy what matters most: family and your loved ones.

 We tirelessly gather and curate valuable information that could take you hours, days, or even months to find elsewhere.
 Our mission is to simplify your access to the best of our heritage.
 If you appreciate our efforts, please consider donating to support this site’s operational costs.